Dr. Carmen Lea Dege

 Areas of competence:

-Modern and Contemporary Political and Social Thought, Critical Theory, Democratic Theory, Political Theology, Existentialism.
+Modern and Contemporary History of Political Thought, Critical Theory, Democratic Theory, Political Theology, Existentialism

-Dr. Carmen Lea Dege received her PhD in Political Theory from Yale University in 2019 and works broadly on the relation between myth, uncertainty and social transformation.
-In particular, she is interested in the experiential and psychic conditions of social change.
-She asks how an existential understanding of change corresponds to – and differs from – moral, material and historical accounts of social criticism, and how it bears on questions of climate action, civil disobedience and social movements.
+Dr. Carmen Lea Dege received her PhD in Political Theory from Yale University in December 2019 and works broadly on the relation between uncertainty, loss, and political myth.
+In particular, she asks how an existential understanding of change corresponds to – and differs from – moral, material and idealist accounts of social criticism, and how it bears on questions of health crises, climate action, and authoritarianism.

-Her book manuscript, Uncertainty as Method: Karl Jaspers and Political Theory, analyzes the timely contribution of the existentialist philosopher and psychologist Karl Jaspers to contemporary crises in democratic societies.
-She situates Jaspers in the intellectual history from Max Weber to Jürgen Habermas, investigates his contributions to central debates in critical theory, social thought, existentialism and psychoanalysis, and shows how his thinking speaks to problems of loss and uncertainty that shape present-day politics.
+Her book manuscript, Myth, Guilt, and Communicative Reason: Karl Jaspers and the Problem of Uncertainty in 20th Century Political Thought, analyzes the timely contribution of the existentialist philosopher and psychologist Karl Jaspers to contemporary crises in democratic societies.
+She situates Jaspers in the intellectual history from Max Weber to Jürgen Habermas, investigates his contributions to central debates in critical theory, existentialism and psychoanalysis, and shows how his thinking speaks to problems of loss and uncertainty in present-day politics.

 Before graduating from Yale University and becoming a Polonsky Fellow, Dr. Dege received a Master’s degree in the Social Sciences from the University of Chicago and a Diploma degree in Political Science from Freie Universität Berlin.